 When marking the slate, the Scripty is the boss, so always check with him if you’re unsure of what to write on a space.
 Because movie clapperboards come in a variety of layouts.

 Some have a lot of areas to fill in, others have just the basics.
-Whatever your film clapper looks like, these are the areas that a working film slate must have a space to indicate:
+Whatever your clapperboard looks like, these are the areas that a working film slate must have a space to indicate:

 This information is collectively known as the “Head ID” because it comes at the of the clip the editor will see.
 Except when it doesn’t.
 More on that later.